tinacms/tina.io/content/guides/tina-cloud/getting-started/next-changes.md

 `;
 ```

 Now we remove everything from the getStaticProps and write our own that will interact with the content-api.
-First lets desructure the slug so we can use it for our query and return it as part of the returned data.
+First we can desructure the `slug` so we can use it for our query and return it as part of the returned data.

 ```js
 export async function getStaticProps({ params }) {